dell/karavi-topology/docs/GETTING_STARTED_GUIDE.md

 __Note:__ If you are using a local insecure docker registry, ensure you configure the insecure registries on each of the Kubernetes worker nodes to allow access to the local docker repository

 ## Deploying Karavi Topology
+Karavi Topology will be deployed using Helm.
+A developer can deploy Karavi Topology as standalone service.

+### Helm Deployment
 Karavi Topology is deployed using Helm.
 Usage information and available release versions can be found here: https://github.com/dell/helm-charts/tree/main/charts/karavi-topology.

 If you built the Karavi Topology Docker image and pushed it to a local registry, you can deploy it using the same Helm chart above.
 You simply need to override the helm chart value pointing to where the Karavi Topology image lives.
 See https://github.com/dell/helm-charts/tree/main/charts/karavi-topology for more details.

+### Standalone Deployment
 If you want to run Karavi Toplogy in standalone mode, built the Karavi Topology in your development environment.
 You can run Go command.
 ```console
 $ go run <path to main.go>/main.go